-I live in Nova Scotia, Canada, and have worked most of my professional career for universities on both sides of the Atlantic.
+I live in Nova Scotia, Canada, and have worked most of my professional career in Student Affairs for universities on both sides of the Atlantic.

 I grew up near Bury St. Edmunds in England until I moved to Leeds to become a student.